awsdocs/amazon-ec2-user-guide/doc_source/ebs-restoring-volume.md

 1. After you've restored a volume from a snapshot, you can attach it to an instance to begin using it\.
 For more information, see [Attaching an Amazon EBS Volume to an Instance](ebs-attaching-volume.md)\.

 1. If you restored a snapshot to a larger volume than the default for that snapshot, you must extend the file system on the volume to take advantage of the extra space\.
-For more information, see [Modifying the Size, IOPS, or Type of an EBS Volume on Linux](ebs-modify-volume.md)\.
+For more information, see [Modifying the Size, Performance, or Type of an EBS Volume](ebs-modify-volume.md)\.

 **To restore an EBS volume using the command line**